 “At the undergraduate level, we have removed the barriers to degree completion that students face at many other institutions.
 For example, we only require students to take seven credits with us to complete their degree,” says Schejbal.
 “Sometimes students are completing their undergraduate degree in less than a year because we are able to articulate credits that students have from a variety of other sources into our degree programs.”

-The partnership between UW Continuum College and Excelsior College also benefits current Excelsior students.
+The partnership between UW Continuum College and Excelsior University also benefits current Excelsior students.
 If they’re enrolled in one of the Excelsior’s aligning degree programs, they may take the UW Certificate in Python Programming or the UW Certificate in Digital Marketing and transfer the credits they earn from UW Continuum College into their Excelsior degree program.